 How to peel a butternut squash without a peeler

-In the meantime, you may find yourself without a suitable peeler and a small mountain of butternut squash to get through.
-Such is the nature of seasonal produce!
-In any case, despite its hard, thick skin, a butternut squash can be peeled without a peeler.
+While you are waiting for that brown or gray truck to show up with your peeler, you may find yourself with a small mountain of butternut squash to get through.
+Despite its hard, thick skin, a butternut squash can be peeled without a peeler.

-To peel a butternut squash is fairly simple, if you take care.
-Ideally, you’d have a vegetable peeler, as this will make the work much safer and faster (but still be aware of your fingers!).
-However, it is possible with just a sharp knife and a sturdy chopping board.
+To peel a butternut squash is fairly simple if you take care.
+It is possible with just a sharp knife and a sturdy chopping board.

 If you do have a good quality, vegetable peeler, you’ll still want to follow these steps.
-Just replace the third step of the process (the actual peeling itself) with safe instructions for a peeler rather than a knife.
+Just replace the third step of the process (the actual peeling itself) with safety instructions for a peeler rather than a knife.
 The rest of the advice still applies, and you’ll still require a nice sharp knife for cutting the squash before and after peeling.
-The most important thing, and something that all restaurant professionals will repeatedly stress, is to have a good setup.
+The most important thing and something that all restaurant professionals will repeatedly stress is to have a good setup.

 Step 1: Set up your work environment